wp-plugins/safe-redirect-manager/readme.txt

 == Screenshots ==

 1. This view shows all your redirects.
 You can filter them by date or even search through them.
-2. This is the new redirect page.
+2. This is the edit redirect page.
 Specify a "from" path, "to" path/URL, and a status code.
 You can schedule redirects for later dates just like posts.

 == Changelog ==